 Over the years, SSCV has helped cultivate numerous champions.
 Three Olympic gold medalists — Lindsey Vonn, Mikaela Shiffrin, and Kaitlyn Farrington — all booted up at the SSCV clubhouse during their formative years, as did X Games gold medalist Aaron Blunck, world champion Chris Del Bosco, and Olympic bronze medalist Toby Dawson.

 Strategic partnerships with Vail Ski & Snowboard Academy, the country’s first publicly funded snow-sports academy, Vail Mountain School, and Red Sandstone Elementary School provide an opportunity for student-athletes to pursue their athletic dreams without compromising academic priorities.

-SSCV believes no child should be restricted from participating in its programs for financial reasons.
-In that spirit, as much as 75 percent of its program fees are eligible for financial aid.
+SSCV remains committed to keeping its programs accessible to help assure athletes are not restricted from participating in SSCV programs for financial reasons.
 Thanks to the generosity of our donors and the boundless effort of our volunteers, the organization is able to provide hundreds of athletes, coaches and staff with the necessary resources to be competitive and successful on and off the snow.